Snowy landscape with industrial buildings and NANA, Teck logos in the sky.

 Red Dog Mine Sulfur Dioxide Update

-Sulfur Dioxide (SO2) emissions are naturally present at Red Dog due to the nature of the ore.
-Recently, increased iron sulfide in the material being mined has led to higher emission levels.
+Sulfur Dioxide (SO2) emissions are naturally present at Red Dog due to the natural characteristics of the ore.
+In late 2025, increased iron sulfide in the material being mined has led to higher emission levels.

-Teck is actively managing Sulfur Dioxide (SO2) at our Red Dog Operations.
-First and foremost, the health and safety of our personnel is our top value.
-Monitoring and Mine Safety and Health Administration (MSHA) inspections show that emission levels are within federal mine safety and health standards for SO2 exposures.
+Teck actively manages Sulfur Dioxide (SO2) at Red Dog Operations.
+The health and safety of our personnel is our top value.
+Red Dog has since made significant progress to lower the SO2 risk at site through intensive mitigation efforts including successfully cooling and rehandling reactive material, expanding monitoring capacity, enhancing facility air handling systems, and implementing additional protocols for the safety of personnel on site.
+Monitoring and Mine Safety and Health Administration (MSHA) inspections show that emission levels are within federal mine safety and health standards for SO2 exposures and there are no community health concerns related to SO2 at Red Dog.

 • Raising fresh air intakes for buildings to higher elevation

 Monitoring is being conducted to confirm emission levels are within federal mine safety and health standards for SO2 exposures.
-Monitoring data and mitigation plans were reviewed with MSHA during recent inspections.
 No citations related to SO2 were issued.

 For any questions or concerns, please contact us at rd-ca@teck.com or 907-754-5168